heisenware/vrpc-js/README.md

 embedded (Arduino, header-only C++, etc.), data-science (Python, R, etc.), and web (Javascript, React, etc.) technologies.

-As a robust and highly performing communication system it can build the foundation of complex digitization projects in the area of (I)IoT or Cloud-Computing.
+As a robust and highly performing communication system, it can build the foundation of complex digitization projects in the area of (I)IoT or Cloud-Computing.